-Professor Arlindo Oliveira, President of Técnico, professor André Martins, from the Department of Electrical and Computer Engineering (DEEC) and Head of Research at Unbabel, and professor Ana Paiva, from the Department of Computer Science and Engineering (DEI) and coordinator of GAIPS at INESC-ID, participated in the last debate at a set of conferences entitled “Artificial Intelligence: Applications, Implications and Speculations”, held at Culturgest, this Wednesday, 5th June.
+Professor Arlindo Oliveira, President of Técnico, professor André Martins, from the Department of Electrical and Computer Engineering (DEEC) and Head of Research at Unbabel, and professor Ana Paiva, from the Department of Computer Science and Engineering (DEI) and coordinator of GAIPS at INESC-ID, participated in the last debate at a set of conferences titled “Artificial Intelligence: Applications, Implications and Speculations”, held at Culturgest, this Wednesday, 5th June.
 The debate was moderated by the Técnico professor, Tiago Domingos.

 “Where are we today?”, “what can we expect tomorrow?” and “is speculation a way to design the future?”, were the topics addressed by the three speakers.
 Professor Ana Paiva focused on the continuous human-machine delegation interactions highlighting the need of programming social robots.
 Professor André Martins spoke about the common AI mistakes and speculations, and the possibility of building intelligent machines without replicating all brain mechanisms.
 Professor Arlindo Oliveira exposed the idea that it will take some time before AI replaces the human brain.